Location:

 Looking back at my scattershot photos from 2007, I have tried to add and update images that at the very least provide color and variety.
 I would describe my approach so long ago as enthusiasm in the lead with skill trailing some distance behind.
 At the time, I had just received Alain de Cadenet's "Victory by Design" Alfa Romeo video, which outlines part of the 8C 2900A story.
 So chassis #412015 felt like a very special find.
 And though I shot with different ideas at the time, some of them became decent images.
 I'm pleased with the color quality of image 1, for instance, which comes off a little more painted than the others.
 And image 6 is the first shot in which I focused on the tail in profile, a perspective I would repeat with greater frequency.

 I later harbored a thought of producing an in-motion illustration from a static shot, which results in image 8.
 I drew Nino Farina at the wheel, but in reality he drove the car stripped of its running gear for the Mille Miglia.
 So this depiction is not historically accurate (just fun).
 More recently I revived a tail perspective that, for a long while, I had not enough skill to complete.
-Today I'm willing to illustrate quite a lot to bring adequate variety to a feature, even if the original shot isn't so good.
+Today I'm willing to illustrate quite a lot to bring adequate variety to a profile, even if the original shot isn't so good.
 And pushing the limits on lower quality images like this one sometimes makes a better illustration (further removed from a photograph).

 References: